REnewable energy in food industry

 “As an early solar energy adopter in Singapore, this sustainable practice has proven to be beneficial to us.
-As consumer interest in sustainability increases, our partnership with LYS allows us to lead by example and minimise our carbon footprint – improving our environmental performance while lowering our operating expenses related to energy consumption,” says Mr. Yoshida Motomu, Director of S Foods Singapore.
-“We trust LYS for their high-level expertise in installing, financing and operating solar PV systems that reflect our quality and performance standards.”
+As consumer interest in sustainability increases, our partnership with LYS allows us to lead by example and minimize our carbon footprint – improving our environmental performance while lowering our operating expenses related to energy consumption,” says Mr. Yoshida Motomu, Director of S Foods Singapore.
+“We trust LYS for their high-level expertise in installing, financing, and operating solar PV systems that reflect our quality and performance standards.”

 LYS’s end-to-end carbon solutions help food manufacturing companies mitigate risks associated with climate change and reduce carbon emissions – all in a cost-effective way.